aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 Optional:

 - `number_of_statements` (Number) Specifies the number of SnowSQL statements.
-Defaults to `None` which will dynamically count the number semicolons in SnowSQL statements.
+If not provided, the default value is the count of semicolons in SnowSQL statements.

 <a id="nestedblock--read"></a>